Antonov An-225 Mriya: Development

-Work on what would become the Antonov An 225 would begin in 1984 with a request from the Soviet government for a large airlifter as a replacement for the Myasishchev VM-T. The specifics of this request included the ability to carry a maximum payload of 511,116 lb, both externally and internally, while operating from any runway of at least 11,500 ft.
+Work on the Antonov An-225 began in 1984 with a request from the Soviet government for a large airlifter as a replacement for the Myasishchev VM-T. The specifics of this request included the ability to carry a maximum payload of 511,116 lb, both externally and internally, while operating from any runway of at least 11,500 ft.
 As originally set out, the mission and objectives were broadly identical to that of the United States' Shuttle Carrier Aircraft, having been designed to airlift the Energia rocket's boosters and the Buran-class orbiters for the Soviet space program.
 Furthermore, a relatively short timetable for the delivery of the completed aircraft meant that development would have to proceed at a rapid pace.

-Accordingly, the Antonov Design Bureau decided to produce a derivative of their existing Antonov An-124 Ruslan airlifter, although its payload capacity was almost half of what was required.
+Accordingly, the Antonov Design Bureau produced a derivative of their existing Antonov An-124 Ruslan airlifter.
 The aircraft was stretched via the addition of fore and aft fuselage barrel sections, while a new enlarged wing centre was designed that facilitated the carriage of an additional pair of Progress D-18T turbofan engines, increasing the total from four to six powerplants.
 A completely new tail was also required to handle the wake turbulence generated by the bulky external loads that would be carried on the aircraft's upper fuselage.
-Despite the novelty of its scale, the design of the An 225 was largely conventional.
+Despite the novelty of its scale, the design of the An-225 was largely conventional.
 The lead designer of the An-225 (and the An-124) was Viktor Tolmachev.